Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 _**Prerequisite:** Level 5+ Warlock, a Warlock Cantrip That Deals Damage_

 Choose one of your known Warlock cantrips that deals damage.
-When that cantrip deals damage, you can take a **:rsc-b: Bonus Action**{ .rsc } to cast [:spell-lv3: Fireball] using a Pact Magic spell slot.
+When that cantrip deals damage, you can take a **:rsc-b: Bonus Action**{.rsc} to cast [:spell-lv3: Fireball] using a Pact Magic spell slot.
 The spell must be centered on the creature you damaged by the cantrip.

 **Repeatable**{.inl} You can gain this invocation more than once.
 Each time you do so, choose a different eligible cantrip.